montagejs/collections/README.md

 Returns an array of [index, value] pairs from the source collection, starting with the given index.

+### join(delimiter="")

+Returns a string of all the values in the collection joined.

+(Array, List, Set, SortedSet, LruSet, SortedArray, SortedArraySet, FastSet, Heap, Iterator)

 ### concat(...iterables)

 Produces a new collection of the same type containing all the values